We extend warm greetings to those who are new to the Guild, and gratitude

 by means of HD technology.

-The Gielgud Award dates back to an April 1994 reception at the
+As noted above, the Gielgud Award dates back to an April 1994 reception at the

 Folger Shakespeare Library on Capitol Hill, a gathering that featured remarks